jvanbruegge/master-thesis/README.md

 # Binding aware data types for Isabelle/HOL (master's thesis)

+The latest PDF of the thesis can be viewed [here](https://github.com/jvanbruegge/master-thesis/releases/download/thesis/thesis.pdf).

 ## Roadmap

 It is not clear how far on this roadmap I will get